afadxb/bot4/README.md

 cp .env.example .env
 ```

 Configure the `.env` then launch the Interactive Brokers TWS/Gateway.
 The default configuration uses SQLite; switch `DB_URL` to a MySQL URL if desired.
+Set `DEBUG=1` in the `.env` to enable verbose logging during development.

 ## Universe